Allergan Textured Breast Implant Injury Lawyers

 The administration found that, out of 573 cases of BIA-ALCL in the world, 481 of them were linked to Allergan textured breast implants.
 This is nearly 84 percent of all global cases of BIA-ALCL, and the FDA found that those with Allergan implants are six times more likely to develop cancer.

 BIA-ALCL stands for "breast implant-associated anaplastic large cell lymphoma," a rare breast cancer almost exclusively associated with textured breast implants.
 The texture of the implants creates scar tissue and fluid buildup, which eventually generates tumor cells.
 The symptoms of BIA-ALCL can take up to 10 years to manifest.

 - Pain near breast implants

 If a person is diagnosed with BIA-ALCL, the FDA suggests that they remove the implant, including the scar capsule near the implants.
 This is an extensive operation but is necessary to remove the tissues associated with BIA-ALCL.
 This rare form of cancer has claimed the lives of 33 women.
 Of the 13 deaths in which an implant manufacturer has been identified, investigators confirmed that 12 of them had Allergan implants.

-What Does The FDA Suggest to Those with Textured Implants?
+What Does the FDA Suggest People with Textured Implants Do?